K-PranavEswar/puzzle/README.md

-# 🧩 8 Puzzle Game
+# 🧩 8 Puzzle Dashboard

-An interactive **8 Puzzle Game** built to solve the classic sliding puzzle problem using intelligent search techniques.
-The game challenges users to arrange numbered tiles in the correct order by moving them into the empty space.
+An interactive and modern **8 Puzzle Game Dashboard** built using **React + Vite**.
+This project provides a visually appealing interface for solving the classic 8-puzzle problem with smooth gameplay and responsive design.

 ## 🚀 Features

-- 🎮 Interactive 8-puzzle gameplay
+- 🎮 Interactive 8 Puzzle gameplay
-- 🧠 Intelligent puzzle-solving logic
-- 🔄 Shuffle and reset functionality
+- 🔀 Random puzzle shuffle
-- 🏆 Goal state detection
+- 🏆 Win detection system
-- 📱 Responsive and user-friendly interface
+- 📱 Responsive UI for desktop and mobile
-- ⚡ Fast performance and smooth gameplay
+- ⚡ Fast performance with Vite
+- 🎨 Modern dashboard-style interface
+- 🧠 Logical puzzle movement validation

 ## 📌 About the Project

-The **8 Puzzle Game** is a classic sliding puzzle consisting of a **3×3 grid** with numbered tiles from **1 to 8** and one empty space.
+The **8 Puzzle Game** is a classic sliding puzzle consisting of a **3×3 board** with numbered tiles from **1 to 8** and one empty tile.

-The objective is to rearrange the tiles from a scrambled state into the correct order:
+### Goal State

 ```text
 1 2 3